 In pre-packaged states, that’s not possible, so you’ll only have background information and the appearance of the plant itself to base your decisions on, which isn’t optimal.

-If you like the parents of a strain, there’s a high chance you’ll like their offspring, so to speak.
+If you like the parents of a strain, there’s a high chance you’ll enjoy their offspring, so to speak.
 Shit, even if one of the parents is one of your favorites, the intrigue of trying that mixed with 50% new genetics is an exciting proposition.

 6 Tips Find Your Personal “Grail Strain”